-- Assistant Principal of Discipline submits a cut form and a registered letter discussing Withdraw-Fail (WF) transcript status. - School Counselor is informed and assigns the student to a study hall class for the remainder of the course.
+- Teacher notifies the Assistant Principal of Discipline of the third cut.
+Phone contact is made with the parent. - Students will be assigned Saturday Detention. - School Counselor is informed and assigns the student to a study hall class for the remainder of the course.
 If a student is assigned to a second semester course, he/she will attend that course when it begins.

-PVRHS Behavioral Expectations / District Code of Conduct
+Behavioral Expectations / District Code of Conduct